SmallTeddyGames/e-card/README.md

 - [x] Menu adds a game rules and credits button, with corresponding content
 - [x] Support for multiple languages
 - [ ] `web` end adaptation
+- [ ] Add appropriate background music and playing music
+- [ ] You can choose the game difficulty, the default is medium

 ## game preview